umbraco/UmbracoDocs/Fundamentals/Setup/Install/Unattended-Install.md

 ## Get clean install of Umbraco

-In order to get a clean instance of Umbraco either follow our installation guide for how to [Install an Umbraco project template](./install-umbraco-with-templates.md/#InstallUmbracowith.NETCLI) or download a zip file directly from [Downloads](https://our.umbraco.com/download).
+In order to get a clean instance of Umbraco either follow our installation guide for how to [Install an Umbraco project template](./install-umbraco-with-templates.md/#InstallUmbracowith.NETCLI).

 ## Configure your database